jmerle/zeal-user-contrib/README.md

 Options:
   -V, --version                  output the version number -m, --mirror <mirror>          the mirror to use, by default a random one is chosen (choices: "sanfrancisco", "newyork", "london", "frankfurt")
-  -o, --output-directory <path>  path to Zeal's docsets directory, overriding the default search for it -f, --force                    overwrite existing docsets -h, --help                     display help for command
+  -l, --list-all                 List all available docsets without a pager -o, --output-directory <path>  path to Zeal's docsets directory, overriding the default search for it -i, --install <ids...>         Install packages for the provided IDs -f, --force                    overwrite existing docsets -h, --help                     display help for command
 ```